 The Medical Oncology Specialty Intern Program offers specialty training in medical oncology for veterinarians.
 This one year program is designed to provide advanced training in clinical oncology with an emphasis on learning the multimodal treatment approach to cancer in veterinary medicine.
 This Intern receives training under the direction of the medical, surgical, and radiation oncology faculty at the Flint Animal Cancer Center as well as training in clinical trial conduct.
 The goal is to prepare trainees for a medical oncology residency.

-For more information, please contact Dr. Susan Lana.
+For more information, please contact Dr. Kate Vickery.

 Veterinary Radiation Oncology Residency Program

-The Radiation Oncology Residency at Colorado State University is a two or three-year program designed to provide advanced training in radiation oncology.
+The Radiation Oncology Residency at Colorado State University is a three-year program designed to provide advanced training in radiation oncology.
 It is combined with a Master’s degree in Environmental and Radiological Health Sciences.
-Applicants for the three-year position must have completed an internship or have comparable clinical experience.
-Applicants for the two-year position are limited to those who have completed a residency in a related discipline (medical oncology, diagnostic radiology, surgery, internal medicine, neurology, or other).
+Applicants for this three-year position must have completed an internship or have comparable clinical experience.

 Residents are required to enroll in the graduate school and take appropriate course work leading to a Master’s degree in Environmental and Radiological Health Sciences.
 Course work includes radiation biology, radiation physics, medical physics, cancer biology, and other related topics.